Falsifying Discriminant Validity of Predictive Algorithms: Method

 Now consider the setting where we have multiple permissible proxies $Y_1, \ldots, Y_M$ in addition to the impermissible proxy $\tilde{Y}$.
 In this case, we want to assess whether the algorithm predicts the impermissible proxy better than \emph{any} of the permissible proxies.
 This is a more complex question than the single proxy case, as it requires comparing the impermissible proxy against multiple permissible proxies simultaneously.

-We propose a \emph{conditional rank test} (Algorithm~\ref{alg:multiple_proxy}) that compares the rank of the impermissible loss relative to the permissible losses within each sample, where rank $=1$ denotes the lowest loss (best performance).
-The test is based on a null hypothesis of \emph{loss exchangeability}: under loss indiscriminance, the loss \emph{wrt} the impermissible proxy should be exchangeable with the losses \emph{wrt} the permissible proxies, conditional on the set of losses for each sample.
+We propose a \emph{conditional rank test} (Algorithm~\ref{alg:multiple_proxy}) that compares the rank of $L_{i,\tilde Y}$ relative to $\{L_{i,Y_j}\}_{j=1}^M$ within each sample, where rank $=1$ denotes the lowest loss (best performance).
+The test is based on a null hypothesis of \emph{loss exchangeability}: under loss indiscriminance, $L_{i,\tilde Y}$ should be exchangeable with $\{L_{i,Y_j}\}_{j=1}^M$, conditional on the set of losses for each sample.
 As in the single proxy case, we first apply Platt scaling separately to calibrate the algorithm's predictions for each outcome variable.
 For each sample $i$, we compute the loss with respect to each outcome using the calibrated predictions, resulting in $M+1$ losses.
 We then rank these $M+1$ losses from smallest to largest within each sample.
-Our test statistic is the mean of these row-wise ranks of the impermissible loss $\bar{R} = \frac{1}{n}\sum_{i=1}^n R_i^{\tilde{Y}}$.
+Our test statistic is the mean of these row-wise ranks of the impermissible loss $L_{i,\tilde Y}$: $\bar{R} = \frac{1}{n}\sum_{i=1}^n R_i^{\tilde{Y}}$.

-Under this null hypothesis of loss exchangeability, the rank of the impermissible loss is uniformly distributed over $\{1, 2, \ldots, M+1\}$ for each sample (assuming no ties among ranks).
-As a consequence, the expected rank value is $\mathbb{E}[\bar{R}] = \frac{M+2}{2}$.
-We test the null hypothesis $H_0:\; \mathbb{E}[\bar{R}] = \tfrac{M+2}{2}$ against the one-sided alternative $H_1:\; \mathbb{E}[\bar{R}] > \tfrac{M+2}{2}$, which states that the impermissible proxy tends to incur higher loss (worse rank) than the permissible proxies.
-This alternative corresponds to the algorithm predicting the permissible proxies better than the impermissible proxy and is therefore consistent with the algorithm passing our falsification test.\footnote{ The null hypothesis in this multiple-proxy setting is formulated as an equality because it corresponds to a symmetry (exchangeability) assumption.
-This contrasts with the single permissible proxy case, where the null hypothesis is directional because we directly test whether the permissible proxy strictly dominates the impermissible one.}
+We test the null hypothesis $H_0$ that the losses $L_{i,\tilde{Y}}, L_{i,Y_1}, \ldots, L_{i,Y_M}$ are exchangeable within each sample against the one-sided alternative $H_1$ that the impermissible proxy tends to incur higher loss (worse rank) than the permissible proxies.
+In the absence of ties, exchangeability implies that ranks are uniformly distributed over $\{1, \ldots, M+1\}$, yielding $\mathbb{E}[\bar{R}] = \frac{M+2}{2}$; the permutation test remains valid regardless of ties. $H_1$ corresponds to the algorithm predicting the permissible proxies better than the impermissible proxy and is therefore consistent with the algorithm passing our falsification test.